 As a result, storage of or access to information that is not personal data is also subject to consent, so the scope of application for CMP use has expanded.

-⇨ This means that as of December 1st, 2021, companies based in Germany or companies offering goods or services to the German market will have to obtain consent for a greater number of technologies than before.
-Particularly for those where information is read or stored on the user’s device.
-(For a more detailed explanation, see below.)
+⇨ This means that as of December 1st, 2021, companies based in Germany or companies offering goods or services to the German market have to obtain consent for a greater number of technologies than before.
+Particularly for those where information is read from or stored on the user’s device.

 As a Usercentrics customer, this is what you need to do now.